iamfranco/lm-lab-csharp-book-manager-api/README.md

 ### Response samples

-Status Code: `204`
+Status Code: `204 No Content`

-If status code is `204` then the book in the collection with id matching `{id}` would be updated to match the content of the request body.
+If status code is `204 No Content` then the book in the collection with id matching `{id}` would be updated to match the content of the request body.

 If the `{id}` does not match any book id in the collection, then the response status code would be `404 Not Found`, and no modification would be applied to any book in the collection.